Titanium abundances in late-type stars I. 1D non-local thermodynamic equilibrium modelling in benchmark dwarfs and

 \subsubsection{Very metal-poor dwarf and subgiant: HD84937 and HD140283}

 In 1D LTE, the titanium abundance of HD84937 is measured to be $3.20\pm0.01$ from \ion{Ti}{I} lines and $3.20\pm0.01$ from \ion{Ti}{II} lines.
 In 1D non-LTE, the \ion{Ti}{I} result increases by $+0.20$ dex to $3.40\pm0.01$, while the \ion{Ti}{II} result is almost unchanged at $3.21\pm0.01$.
 The correction for \ion{Ti}{I} is larger than the $+0.12$ dex found in \citet{Sitnova_2020}.
-Nevertheless, the 1D non-LTE abundances found here are consistent with those in that work, at $3.35$ and $3.18$ from \ion{Ti}{I} and \ion{Ti}{II} lines respectively.
+Nevertheless, the 1D non-LTE abundances found here are consistent with those in that work, at $3.35$ and $3.18$ from \ion{Ti}{I} and \ion{Ti}{II} lines, respectively.

 The findings for the sub-giant HD140283 are qualitatively similar, with a large 1D non-LTE correction of $0.22$ dex for \ion{Ti}{I} lines and a smaller one of $0.02$ dex for \ion{Ti}{II} lines.
-The 1D non-LTE abundances found here, $2.91\pm0.01$ and $2.71\pm0.01$ respectively, are roughly consistent with those derived by \citet{Sitnova_2020}, 2.84 and 2.73 respectively.
+The 1D non-LTE abundances found here, $2.91\pm0.01$ and $2.71\pm0.01$ respectively, are roughly consistent with those derived by \citet{Sitnova_2020}, 2.84 and 2.73, respectively.

 Titanium ionisation balance is perfectly achieved in 1D LTE for both HD84937 and HD140283: $\imbalance = 0.00\pm0.05$ dex.
-Since the \ion{Ti}{I} lines suffer a considerable non-LTE effect while the \ion{Ti}{II} lines are largely unaffected, this means that a significant ionisation imbalance develops in 1D non-LTE: $\imbalance = 0.18\pm0.05$ and $0.20\pm0.05$ dex for the two stars respectively.
-This was also found in the independent study of \citet{Sitnova_2020}: 1D non-LTE ionisation imbalances of $\imbalance = 0.17$ and $0.11$ dex were found for these two stars respectively, whereas in 1D LTE ionisation balance was achieved to $0.05\,\mathrm{dex}$ or better.
+Since the \ion{Ti}{I} lines suffer a considerable non-LTE effect while the \ion{Ti}{II} lines are largely unaffected, this means that a significant ionisation imbalance develops in 1D non-LTE: $\imbalance = 0.18\pm0.05$ and $0.20\pm0.05$ dex for the two stars, respectively.
+This was also found in the independent study of \citet{Sitnova_2020}: 1D non-LTE ionisation imbalances of $\imbalance = 0.17$ and $0.11$ dex were found for these two stars, whereas the ionisation balance was reduced to $0.05\,\mathrm{dex}$ or better in 1D LTE.